Common Information

 Business Configuration

-In addition to framework configuration, AimRT also supports users writing business module configurations in the same configuration file in YAML format, using the module name as the node name.
-Example:
+In addition to framework configuration, AimRT also supports users writing business module configurations in Yaml format within the same configuration file, using the module name as the node name.
+Example below:

 aimrt: